wkhere/stackless/Doc/glossary.rst

       slowly.
 See also :term:`interactive`.

    iterable
-      A container object capable of returning its members one at a time.
+      An object capable of returning its members one at a time.
 Examples of iterables include all sequence types (such as :class:`list`, :class:`str`, and :class:`tuple`) and some non-sequence types like :class:`dict` and :class:`file` and objects of any classes you define with an :meth:`__iter__` or :meth:`__getitem__` method.
 Iterables can be used in a :keyword:`for` loop and in many other places where a sequence is needed (:func:`zip`, :func:`map`, ...).
-When an iterable object is passed as an argument to the builtin function :func:`iter`, it returns an iterator for the object.
+When an iterable object is passed as an argument to the built-in function :func:`iter`, it returns an iterator for the object.
 This iterator is good for one pass over the set of values.
 When using iterables, it is usually not necessary to call :func:`iter` or deal with iterator objects yourself.
 The ``for``